ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 it only gives you the opportunity to create an alert from it in the *Create Alert* dialog box.
 Alerts must always be created manually.
-Also, an alert created with a custom ``alertcondition`` in Pine code is not displayed on a chart.
+Also, an alert created with a custom ``alertcondition`` in Pine code does not display anything on a chart.

 To create an alert based on an alertcondition, one should apply a Pine indicator with an alertcontidion to the current chart, open the *Create Alert*